 - 9.1 Phase I courses extend over the first three years leading to Phase I Examinations for the BMedSci Degree.
-It comprises a series of courses (as set out in the Student Handbook) which integrate the disciplines of Human Anatomy, Biochemistry and Physiology, Community Medicine, Pathology, Microbiology and Pharmacology and includes early exposure to patients and basic clinical skills. - 9.2 Continuous assessment of a candidate's performance in courses throughout these three years normally contributes 40% of the final mark for Phase I (BMed Sci).

-9.3 In addition, the candidate is required to follow and complete the following University Foundation Courses:

-FOUN1001 English for Academic Purposes FOUN1301 Law, Governance, Economy and Society

-FOUN1101 Caribbean Civilisation

-9.4 The candidate must complete the required Foundation Courses before commencing Phase II.
+It comprises a series of courses (as set out in the Student Handbook) which integrate the disciplines of Human Anatomy, Biochemistry and Physiology, Community Medicine, Pathology, Microbiology and Pharmacology and includes early exposure to patients and basic clinical skills. - 9.2 Continuous assessment of a candidate's performance in courses throughout these three years normally contributes 40-60% of the final mark for Phase I (BMedSci). - 9.3 In addition, the candidate is required to follow and complete the following University Foundation Courses: - FOUN1001 English for Academic Purposes (3 credits) - FOUN1301 Law, Governance, Economy and Society (3 credits) - FOUN1101 Caribbean Civilisation (3 credits) - 9.4 The candidate must complete the required Foundation Courses before commencing Phase II.
 Award of the BMedSci and MBBS degrees require satisfactory completion of the medical programme, including the requisite nine credits for the Foundation Courses.

-10. PHASE I EXAMINATION (BMEDSCI)
+10. PHASE I EXAMINATIONS (BMedSci)